orstavik/JoiEvents/docs/1b_EventLoop/12_Pattern_ToggleRace3.md

     },
     reuse: function (newCb, raceEvents) {
       if (details.ontoggle === undefined)
-        throw new Error("toggleTick has already run and then cannot be reused.");
+        throw new Error("toggleTick has already run.
+Cannot reuse a toggleTick after it has run.");
       raceEvents = parseRaceEvents(raceEvents);
       internals.cb = newCb;
       for (let raceEvent of internals.events)